HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: HBT Formalism

 After Eq.~\eqref{CFWR_defn} has been computed the GF HBT radii are obtained by fitting to the functional form \eqref{corrfunc_functional_defn}.
 To compute the thermal pion GF HBT radii one keeps only the first term in the numerator and denominator of Eq.~(\ref{CFWR_defn}).

 The on-shell constraint on $q^0$ entails a subtlety for the numerical evaluation of the decay phase-space integrals in Eq.~(\ref{FTspectra}) that requires discussion.
 As described in the Appendix, these integrals are computed by interpolating a precomputed momentum-space array of Fourier-transformed emission functions $\tilde S_r^{\rm dir}(q,P^\pm)$.
-If we use the on-shell constraint for $q^0$ before computing this array, it will be 7-dimensional, labelled by $q_x,q_y,q_z;P^k_T,\Phi_P$ as well as additionally by $K_T$ and $\Phi_K$ through the constraint (\ref{qtConstraint}).
-It is more economical to instead leave $q^0$ initially unconstrained and evaluate $\tilde S_r^{\rm dir}(q,P^\pm)$ on a 6-dimensional grid $(q_x,q_y,q_z,q^0; P^k_T,\Phi_P)$, interpolating $q^0$ to the desired value $q^0=\vec{q}{\cdot}\vec{K}/E_K$ only at the end of the calculation.
+If we use the on-shell constraint for $q^0$ before computing this array, it will be 8-dimensional, labeled by $q_x,q_y,q_z;P^k_T,\Phi_P,Y_P$ as well as additionally by $K_T$ and $\Phi_K$ through the constraint (\ref{qtConstraint})\footnote{Although our code can compute the HBT radii at any longitudinal pair momentum $K_L$, for simplicity we consider only mid-rapidity pions $\l( K_L = 0\r)$ in this paper.}.
+It is more economical to instead leave $q^0$ initially unconstrained and evaluate $\tilde S_r^{\rm dir}(q,P^\pm)$ on a 7-dimensional grid $(q_x,q_y,q_z,q^0; P^k_T,\Phi_P, Y_P)$, interpolating $q^0$ to the desired value $q^0=\vec{q}{\cdot}\vec{K}/E_K$ only at the end of the calculation.
 Details of the algorithm for computing Eq.~(\ref{CFWR_defn}) are found in the Appendix.